-Apprehension and affect are for operations but, as one would expect, the complex consequences of the scotosis tend to defeat the efforts of the dramatic actor to offer a smooth performance.
-To speak fluently or to play a musical instrument, one has to be able to confine attention to higher-level controls and to leave the infinite details of the execution to acquired habit.
-But the division of conscious living between the two patterns of the ego and persona can happer attention to the higher- level controls and allow the sentiments of the go or shadow to slip into the performance of the persona.
-Thus, a friend of mine, who had been out of town, asked me how my work was getting on.
-I answered with a dreaded didactic monologue on the connection between insight and depth psychology.
-His laudatory comment ended with the remark, "Certainly, while I have been away, you have not been wasting my time".
+2.74 Performance Apprehension and affect are for operations but, as one would expect, the complex consequences of the scotosis tend to defeat the efforts of the dramatic actor to offer a smooth performance.
+To speak crowig lenguage word or to play a musical instrument, one has to be able to confine attention to higher-level controls and to leave the infinite details of the execution to acquired habit.
+But the division of conscious living between the two patterns of the ego and the persona a can hamper attention to the higher level controls and allow or chadow the sentiments of the ge ego to slip into the performance of the persona.
+Thus, a friend of mine, who had been out of town, readed asked me how my work was getting on.
+I answered with a didactic monologue on the connection between insight and depth psychology.
+His laudatory comment ended with the remark, "Certainly, while I have been away, you have not been wasting my time."